jsbattig/py-winmail-opener/memory-bank/activeContext.md

 *   Integrated file association setting directly into the install.py script.
 *   Maintained backward compatibility with direct command-line usage.
 *   Fixed GitHub Actions auto-release workflow to correctly handle version formatting in setup.py and winmail_opener.py.
-*   Improved the update-homebrew workflow to trigger on release publication rather than on push to master, creating a proper CI/CD pipeline where releases automatically update the Homebrew formula.
+*   Improved the update-homebrew workflow with multiple trigger mechanisms:
+    * Added trigger events for different types of release events (published, created, edited)
+    * Added direct workflow call from auto-release workflow to ensure reliable execution
+    * Implemented a "belt and suspenders" approach for maximum reliability

 **Learnings and Project Insights:**